-- Setting up a cozy sleep surface with a quality mattress, pillows, and bedding that help you feel comfortable and supported.
+- Setting up a cozy sleep surface with the best mattresses, best pillows, and best bedding for your needs

 People who are bothered by ongoing sleep talking, suffer from other sleeping problems, and/or have excessive drowsiness during the day should talk with their doctor who can help get to the bottom of those issues and recommend the most appropriate treatment.

 How Can Bed Partners of Sleep Talkers Get Better Sleep?

 It’s often bed partners or roommates of people who talk in their sleep who bear the brunt of the negative consequences of somniloquy.
 They may find themselves awoken unexpectedly in the night by sleep talking or be bothered or offended by its content.